merakiadams/NvimFile/README.md

 # fishvim
-An automatic configuration program for vim/nvim.
+🚀An automatic configuration program for vim/nvim.